 The CQUIN M&E Consultation in Eswatini

 In 2016, the Kingdom of Swaziland’s National AIDS Program (SNAP) began implementing differentiated ART services under the Community-Centered Models of ART Service Delivery (CommART) initiative.
-Members of the CQUIN team visited Swaziland in June 2017 to work with SNAP to assist with the development of an updated national M&E approach, tailored to services integrating CommART.
+Members of the CQUIN team visited Eswatini in June 2017 to work with SNAP to assist with the development of an updated national M&E approach, tailored to services integrating CommART.

 The team collaborated with SNAP and other key stakeholders to adapt core elements of the national M&E system — such as data collection via the national electronic medical record system (the Client Management Information System), as well as registers, routine indicators and reports, and M&E procedures — to better capture patient uptake, services received, and outcomes for individual differentiated ART models.
 SNAP has since begun the process of finalizing changes and updating elements of the M&E system in part based on the collaboration.

 The CQUIN Differentiated M&E Community of Practice

 CQUIN fosters joint learning and knowledge exchange between countries as they work toward the scale up of DSD.
 CQUIN’s communities of practice convene groups of experts to focus on topics related to HIV care and treatment that require special consideration when implementing DSD models.

-The M&E of DSD community of practice is currently made up health systems leaders from four CQUIN network countries: Mozambique, Swaziland, Uganda, and Zimbabwe.
+The M&E of DSD community of practice is currently made up health systems leaders from five CQUIN network countries: Eswatini, Mozambique, Uganda, Zambia, and Zimbabwe.
 The participants meet virtually once a month to share experiences, learn how others have approached common challenges, and collaborate on the development of an M&E framework for DSD.